JamesSkemp/words/content/post/php-forum-software-showdown-part-3-simple-machines.md

 +++
-title = "PHP Forum Software Showdown Part 3: Simple Machines" summary = "In this article, we'll be going over how to install Simple Machines 1.0.9.
+title = "PHP Forum Software Showdown Part 3: Simple Machines" description = "In this article, we'll be going over how to install Simple Machines 1.0.9.
 We'll also be looking at how Simple Machines stacks up to other PHP-based forum solutions." draft = false comments = true date = "2006-11-21T18:00:00-06:00"